Dr Paul Williams

 Room 322, Queen's Building

-My main research interest is comics and graphic novels and my history of how North American graphic novels were produced, distributed, and discussed between the mid-1960s and 1980 is forthcoming from Rutgers UP (provisional title: Novel Talk: Dreaming of the Graphic Novel in the Long 1970s).
-I have an article on Jules Feiffer's Tantrum (1979) appearing in Studies in the Novel later this year and another book, The US Graphic Novel, will offer a history of the form in the USA from the 1920s to the 2000s.
-This is under contract with Edinburgh UP and it will underline the inherent instability of attempts to make, publish, and read comics narratives as 'novels.'
+I reseach comics and graphic novels and my book The Novelization of Comics: Dreaming of the Graphic Novel in the Long 1970, a history of how North American graphic novels were produced, distributed, and discussed between the mid-1960s and 1980, will be published in 2019 by Rutgers UP.
+An article on Jules Feiffer's Tantrum (1979) appeared in Studies in the Novel last year and another book, The US Graphic Novel, is forthcoming from Edinburgh UP.
+This book will offer a history of graphic novels in the United States running from the 1920s to the 2000s and it will underline the inherent instability of attempts to make, publish, and read comics narratives as 'novels.'

 I have various other research interests, such as: